siwanetzu/threejs-top-down/roadmap.md

 - **[ ] Equipment System:**
     - Implement equippable items (weapons, shields, armor).
     - Items should modify character stats and potentially appearance.
+- **[ ] Modular Enemy & Stat Expansion:**
+    - Refactor the `Enemy` class to easily support expanded stats from the GDD (e.g., resistances, special abilities, factions).
-- **[ ] More Enemy Variety:** Introduce new enemy types with different AI, stats, and abilities (e.g., ranged attackers, magic users).
+    - Introduce new enemy types that utilize these new stats.
 - **[ ] Full Skill Implementation:** Implement the remaining combat, magic, and utility skills.
 - **[ ] Spell & Rune System:**
     - Implement the backend for the spellbook.